valhuber/ApiLogicServer/api_logic_server_cli/docs/Project-Structure.md

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/generated-project.png?raw=true"></figure>

-You will observe that the projects are rather small.
+[Explore the Tutorial Project](https://github.com/valhuber/Tutorial-ApiLogicProject#readme), and observe that the projects are rather small.
 That is because the syste creates _models_ that define _what, not now_.
 Explore the project and you will find it easy to understand the API, data model, app and logic files.

 Note the entire project is file-based, which makes it easy to perform typical project functions such as source control, diff, merge, code reviews etc.